ibm-cloud-docs/account/acct-getstart-tutorial.md

 1. Select the type of MFA to enable in your account.
    * **MFA for users with an IBMid**: Require users to authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
 You can enable this option for all users or non-federated users.
    * **MFA for all users (IBMid & supported IdPs)**: Require users to authenticate by using one of the following MFA factors.
 This option applies to users who are using either an IBMid or an external IdP.
-      * **Email-based MFA**: Users authenticate by using a security passcode that's sent via email.
+      * **Email-based MFA**: Users authenticate by using a security passcode that's sent by email.
       * **TOTP MFA**: Users authenticate by using a time-based one-time passcode (TOTP) with an authenticator app, such as {{site.data.keyword.IBM_notm}} Security Verify or Google Authenticator.
       * **U2F MFA**: Users authenticate by using a hardware security key.
 This factor offers the highest level of security.
 1. Click **Update**.